misterdustinface/Style-Guides/java.md

   - Keep classes small.
 Aim for 50 lines.
   - Comments should be a last resort.
   - Reads like well written prose.

+# General Formatting
+  - Use 4-space indents when programming in Java.
+  - Conditional Statements and Loops should have a space between keywords, parenthesis, and curly braces.
+  - DO NOT make banners or other "roadmap" indicators out of comments.

 # Variables
   - Camel case.
 Can mash two words together if the English language treats it as one word.